 On Wednesday, participants are encouraged to put their Tuesday policy update and advocacy training in action by spending the day on Capitol Hill to meet with their own members of the U.S. House of Representatives and the U.S. Senate.

-Public Policy Day is a core component of the National Summit for Educational Equity, and takes place on Wednesday of the NSEE.
-Expect to hear from leaders from Congress and the Administration, as well as policy advocates, about legislation and policies related to access, equity, and diversity in education and the workplace.
+Participants expect to hear from leaders from policy makers, industry and practioners about legislation and policies related to the reauthorization of the Carl D. Perkins Career and Technical Education Act (Perkins), access, equity, and diversity in education and the workplace.
 During the afternoon, we invite you to visit with your members of Congress to discuss these issues and influence change.

-The morning begins with a brief, early morning bus ride to the U.S. Capitol where NSEE participants will enjoy a light breakfast and pick up their congressional policy packets.
-We will then be joined by leaders from both the U.S. Congress and the Administration to learn about current legislation and policies related to equity, and diversity in education and the workplace.
+The morning begins with a brief, early morning bus ride to Capitol Hill enjoying a box breakfast on route.
+NSEE participants will pick up their congressional policy packets.
+We will then host NAPE’s first Public Policy Day Town Hall entitled, Recognizing the Value and Supporting the Alliances between Career and Technical Education, Workforce and Industry.
+We will be joined by congressional, municipal and corporate partners as well as CTE practioners to learn about how building alliances and working in partnership help influence current legislation and policies related to equity, and diversity in education and the workplace.

 From mid-day until 5:00 pm, NSEE participants are encouraged to visit their Members of Congress – scheduling their appointments prior to their arrival to Washington, DC.

 Using your voice is the most influential way to inform and enlighten policymakers about NAPE’s policy platform on education and workforce equity.